Infineon/wiced_btsdk/README.md

 ## Application settings

-Application settings below can configured via makefile of the application or passed in via command line.
+Application settings below can be configured via makefile of the application or passed in via command line.
 Options below are available for all applications.
 Other application specific options might also be available and are documented in the read_me.txt for those applications.

 - BT\_DEVICE\_ADDRESS<br/>
     - Set the BDA (Bluetooth Device Address) for your device.
 The BT address is 6 bytes, for example 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.